 You will want to make the cake and the custard first.
 Obviously, if you are using a packaged pound cake or ladyfingers, then start with the custard.
 If you are making a box cake or cake from scratch, be sure to bake that up first.
 Both the cake and the custard will need to cool before assembling the trifle.

-- To make the custard begin by heating the milk, cream, and vanilla in a saucepan.
+- To make the custard begin by heating the milk in a saucepan.
 You just want it to come to a simmer, you’ll see steam rising from the surface as well.
 (If you are using Bird’s custard, follow the preparation instructions on the canister for two pints.)

-- Whisk the egg yolks together with the sugar and cornstarch.
+- In a bowl, whisk the egg yolks together with the sugar and cornstarch.
 It will be all lovely and yellow.

 - I quicken the cooling process by using an ice bath.
 Fill a large bowl with ice and put the hot custard into a bowl that will fit into the larger bowl.
 After that’s in there, add some water to the ice to make the ‘bath”.
 This will chill the outside of the bowl that’s holding the custard, which will help its contents to cool faster.